 Following our marriage, we were encouraged to look again at how we were serving God and, in particular, how we could fill the missionary role that is dear to both of us.
 Geoff had been a long-term MAF supporter thanks to a family friend who was a regular passenger in the 1990s.
 At this point, we became aware of MAF’s need for engineers to look after their fleet of light aircraft.
 After much prayer and encouragement, we have been accepted to join this work to demonstrate the love of God by keeping MAF’s planes flying in support of relief, development and evangelism.
 Our daughter Miriam was born in 2007.

-Following three-year training in aircraft maintenance with Missionary Maintenance Services in Coshocton, Ohio, we have begun our first assignment in Uganda.
+Following three-year training in aircraft maintenance with Missionary Maintenance Services in Coshocton, Ohio, we joined the MAF team in Uganda.

 Join the Linkleters' support team